RylanPetroelje/CIS343-Language-Creation-with-Flex-and-Bison/README.md

    - Runtime Error Handling (e.g. Checking for division by zero)

 # Run Instructions
-Download the files and run this command in your terminal to create an object file to run from:
+With the files provided, theres no need to run any flex or bison commands in your terminal.
+Simply download the files and run this command in your terminal to create an object file to run from:
 ```bash
 gcc -o zjs zoomjoystrong.c lex.yy.c zoomjoystrong.tab.c -lSDL2 -lm
 ```